The 3 Year Running Average for Global Warming crossed 1.5Cin November 2025 (ERA5 data).

 Well, given that the more cautious talk about requiring a minimum block of 20 years of data to analyse … that means, you are only confident about what the global temperature was 10 years ago (the mid point or the 20 years).
 There is of course lots of variability, and this approach means you won’t get caught out in some decadal trend.

-That said, after you have a running-average of over 7 years, the central date is pretty static.
+The graphic suggests that the centered-average-date for a given global warming milestone is fairly stable by the time you have a 9 year centered-average.
 Interestingly back in the 1980’s global warming was slow enough that the central date did move forwards, but in the 2010’s the global warming is so fast that the central date actually moves backwards !!

 How the Graphic was created

-I used the data (See GMST Data Sets) from Copernicus, and applied parsing (see Copernicus 1850-1900 Baseline – Daily GMST Anomaly) to get daily GMST Anomaly values.
-Then I reduced the granularity to 7-days (rather than daily) because the recursive nature of this process (described below) would have taken weeks if I tried to do it with daily data.
-Then for each date, recursively work out the running average for the last week, 2 weeks, 3 weeks, … years … and if the running average has reached 1.5C keep track of the number of weeks for that running average.
-Let it go right back to the start (I used data from 1960-present) and you have the longest-running-average for 1.5C for that date.
+I used the data (See GMST Data Sets) from Copernicus ERA5, and applied parsing (see Copernicus 1850-1900 Baseline – Daily GMST Anomaly) to get daily GMST Anomaly values.
+Then I reduced the granularity to 7-days (rather than daily) because i suspect the recursive nature of this process (described below) would have taken days/weeks if I tried to do it with daily data.
+Then for each week, recursively work out the running average for the last week, 2 weeks, 3 weeks, … years … and if the running average has reached 1.5C keep track of the number of weeks for that running average.
+Let it go right back to the earliest date (I used data from 1960-present) and then you have the longest-running-average for 1.5C for that date.
 E.g. The result showed that in the first week of December 1995 the longest running average which gives 1.5C was twenty years.
 Then do this process again for each of the global warming milestones: 0.5C, 0.75C, 1.00C, 1.25C, 1.50C.
 I had to do various optimisations to keep the run time down.
 Took about 20min to get the data.
 Then put it on a graph.

 Sanity Testing

-Below are three different levels of sanity checks.
+Below are various sanity checks.
 The first is a quick one, to confirm I am in the right ball-park, stating the three year average is reaching 1.5C GMST Anomaly in the Copernicus dataset.

 High Level Quick Sanity Test

 Here, I look at the data published by Copernicus, and Zeke Hausfathers post, regarding expectations for 2025.
 This shows that the 3 year average for 2023, 2024, 2025 is expected to exceed 1.5.
 The “My Calculations” column is for the data I user, as per: Dataset: GMST Data Sets and Data Handling: Copernicus 1850-1900 Baseline – Daily GMST Anomaly.
-I show it in this table, simple to show my data is very well aligned with that published by Copernicus on their website.
+I show it in this table, simple to show my data handling gives numbers that are very well aligned with that published by Copernicus on their website.

 Here is the Bluesky post from Zeke Hausfather on 3rd October 2025, showing the expectations for 2025 full year.